name240/M.Saim/README.md

     <p>
       The Radiance School System is dedicated to empowering students through knowledge, creativity, and moral values.
 We provide a nurturing environment that encourages learning and personal growth for every student.
+	  THis website is created by:M.Saim Majoka
     </p>
   </section>